ALSETLab/RaPId/README.md

 To load an example, click on the 'load container' button and select an example's container.
 After successful loading, you can simply click on 'Run Optimization' and the toolbox will run the optimization process.

 To build your own experiments, the best practice is to work in the **./Examples/work_dir/** directory (it is ignored by GIT).
 You can start by copying the files of one of the examples, replace with your own FMU, load the copied container and modify the appropriate settings to suite your experiment.

 Don't forget to save your container, after your modifications!

-More details is available in the [Documentation](https://github.com/SmarTS-Lab/iTesla_RaPId/wiki) in the form a Wiki.
 </div>

 ### <div id="createfmu"> Creating FMUs